mutisyag/ozone/doc/workflow.md

 Submissions which are _Submitted_, _Processing_ or _Finalized_ can enter the _Recalled_ state, as long as they are not considered _superseded_, in which case the transition would be pointless.

-From the _Recalled_ state, the state of the submission can change to:
+From the _Recalled_ state, the state of the version can change to:

-- the state it had prior to being _Recalled_ (one of _Submitted_, _Processing_ or _Finalized_): A recalled submission can be _re-instated_ by the reporter, thus changing its state back to what it was before.
+- the state it had prior to being _Recalled_ (one of _Submitted_, _Processing_ or _Finalized_): A recalled version can be _re-instated_ by the reporter, thus changing its state back to what it was before.
 In this case, any other version becomes _superseded_ and the re-instated one becomes "current".

 ### Actions by role

 #### Reporter

-A reporter can re-instate the submission or create a new version (in _Data Entry_) in case changes are necessary.
+A reporter can re-instate the version or create a new version (in _Data Entry_) in case changes are necessary.

 #### Secretariat

-Secretariat users can only view a recalled submission.
+Secretariat users can only view a recalled version.

 TODO Gerald: Should you be able to insert comments/remarks, etc?
 If so, at which stages and how granular?